Jithumj/Javascript_mini_projects/README.md

 # Javascript_mini_projects
-this repository contains miniprojects  in javascript in that covers the basics of javascript
+this repository contains miniprojects  in javascript that covers the basics of javascript